cope-systems/bottle-swagger/README.rst

 `Bottle <http://bottlepy.org/>`_ is a Python web framework.
 `Swagger (OpenAPI) <http://swagger.io/>`_ is a standard for defining REST APIs.

-This plugin is derived from Charles Blaxland's bottle-swagger work: https://github.com/ampedandwired/bottle-swagger
+This plugin is derived from Charles Blaxland's bottle-swagger plugin: https://github.com/ampedandwired/bottle-swagger

 So if you are serving a REST API with Bottle,